chung-leong/react-ansi-animation/doc/useAnsi.md

 * `metadata` - `<string[]>` Metadata stored at the end of file
 * `error` - `<Error>` Data retrieval error

+## Text segment properties

+* `text` - `<string>` Text contained in the segment
+* `fgColor` - `<number>` A number between 0 and 15 representing one of the CGA colors
+* `bgColor` - `<number>` A number between 0 and 15 (or 7 if `blinking` is true) representing one of the CGA colors
+* `blink` - `<boolean>` Whether the text should blink

 ## Notes

+If `dataSource` is a promise, the hook will await it, returning in the meantime a blank screen.
+The result in will be cached in a WeakMap.
+When the hook encounters the same promise later, it'll obtain the result immediately.

+If `dataSource` is a string, it'll get converted into CP-437 (DOS) encoding.
+Characters outside the codepage will appear as ?.